mtnguru/em/docroot/themes/custom/sa_neato/bower_components/formstone/src/docs/grid.md

-The grid works by nesting 'cells' within 'rows'.
+The Formstone Grid is flexbox-based class system that works by nesting 'cells' within 'rows'.
 Cells are defined by classes that set widths at specific breakpoints.
 The breakpoints correspond to general screen sizes.
 By default, Grid renders 3 columns on 'small', 6 columns on 'medium' and 12 columns on 'large' displays.

 ### Markup